The Youth Opportunity DashboardTM is designed to turn data into systemic change.

 Definition:

-This milestone is centered around high school completion and college readiness.
-This milestone includes indicators that showcase whether freshmen are on track to graduate and whether youth will leave high school with early credentials and concrete plans for training, employment, or further education.
+This milestone is focused on high school completion and college readiness.
+It includes indicators that showcase whether freshmen are on track to graduate and whether youth will leave high school with early credentials and concrete plans for training, employment, or further education.

 Rationale: